 Because the headless commerce API from Saleor is based on GraphQL, you get even more advantages by leveraging into the GraphQL ecosystem.
 GraphQL is a query language for APIs that gives the user control of the API's returned fields.
 This gives you a lot of flexibility and takes away the hassle of normalizing or restructuring data returned by an API.
 GraphQL is also useful for products that need to be optimized for both web and mobile, or APIs serving multiple frontend applications at once.
-You'll learn more about other advantages of GraphQL for e-commerce later in this article.
+You'll learn more about other advantages of GraphQL for e-commerce later in this post.

 What is Next.js?

 You can deploy Next.js applications in seconds in Vercel, a cloud platform explicitly created for Next.js applications.
 Meaning you no longer have to create deployment scripts or pipelines yourself.
 Vercel takes care of the scalability and performance of your application once you deploy it.
 Of course, you could also choose to deploy your Next.js application on your servers or with a different cloud provider.
 But as we’ll share in this post, not handling deployment yourself comes with huge advantages.